The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

-Incredible beaches, breathtaking valleys, invigorating cities, tasty food, and color around every corner are just a few of the things you’ll find along this 2 weeks in Colombia itinerary!
+Incredible beaches, breathtaking valleys, invigorating cities, tasty food, and color around every corner are just a few of the things you’ll find along your route when following this 2 week Colombia itinerary!

-Busy shaking off a negative stigma leftover from drug violence of the ’80s and ’90s, Colombia is working hard to bring tourists into the country–and with what they have to offer, it’s not hard to imagine why.
+Busy shaking off a negative stigma leftover from the ’80s and ’90s, Colombia has been working hard to bring visitors to their country.
+And, with what the country has to offer, it’s not hard to see why they’ve been so successful!

 Planning your first trip to Colombia?